ChandradithyaJ/MiFeMoDEP/README.md

 ## Introduction

-We propose MiFeMoDEP, a hybrid Mixed Feature Model for Defect Prediction.
+We propose MiFeMoDEP, a Hybrid Mixed Feature Model for Defect Prediction.
 Building upon the ideas of the related works, we propose a file-level classification model, which is passed to LIME to rank the lines.
 Our model deviates from the others with a mixed feature pathway, where the semantic information and flow information are extracted independently and mixed before passing it to a classifier.

 We also built a dataset for line-level testing from the Defectors Dataset.
 Each file or commit is given in the Defectors Dataset, and a list of defective lines is the target.
 This is in contrast to the regularly used dataset, where lines are individual rows.